+Action.
+The Board shall take action only by the adoption of a written resolution properly before the Board by a majority vote of the managers present at a duly called meeting at which a quorum is present.
+Staff and legal counsel shall provide the Board with a proposed resolution for each action item on the agenda along with a memorandum explaining the proposed action and the basis if any for recommending the proposed action.

 Agenda.
-The agenda for the meetings of the Board of Managers will generally follow the order and format set forth in Exhibit X, subject to revisions by the Board as provided herein.
+The agenda for the meetings of the Board will generally follow the order and format set forth in Exhibit [V.fV.e-1], subject to revisions by the Board as provided herein.
 Managers, staff and the public may submit items to be considered for inclusion in the proposed agenda.
-The administrator will prepare a draft proposed agenda and the President shall set the proposed agenda to be distributed with the meeting packet.
-The meeting agenda shall be set at the meeting by a majority vote of the Board of Managers.
+Items submitted for inclusion will be included in a tentative agenda if received prior to the date which is three business days immediately preceding the date of the meeting for which the item is to be included in the agenda for the meeting.
+Subject to the foregoing, the administrator, in consultation with the President, will prepare a tentative agenda in the form and format set forth in Exhibit [V.fV.e-2] and will include the items timely submitted for inclusion.
+The tentative agenda shall be distributed with the meeting packet and posted on the District’s website.
+The meeting agenda shall be set at the meeting by a majority vote of the Board.
+In the interests of time, any report and any minutes of a committee on the agenda may be received and accepted by including such report and minutes under a consent agenda resolution; such inclusion of such reports and minutes in a consent resolution does not preclude questions regarding the report or minutes during any discussion item on the agenda on the same topic as the report or minutes.
+Acceptance of receipt does not preclude questions and comments regarding the subject matter of such reports and minutes during discussion items of the same topic.

 Board Meeting Packet.
-No later than 5:00 p.m. of the third business day preceding a meeting of the Board of Managers, the administrator shall prepare a copy of all materials which are to be presented or discussed at the upcoming meeting, and post these materials to the District website.
+No later than 5:00 p.m. of the third business day preceding a meeting of the Board, the administrator shall prepare a copy of all materials which are to be presented or discussed at the upcoming meeting and post these materials to the District website.
 Other than materials classified by law as other than public as defined in Minnesota Statutes chapter 13, or to materials relating to the agenda items of a closed meeting held in accordance with the procedures in Minn.
-Stat. § 13D.03 or other law permitting the closing of meetings, at least one copy of any printed materials relating to the agenda items of the meeting prepared or distributed by or at the direction of the governing body or its employees and distributed at the meeting, before the meeting, or available in the meeting room to all members of the Board of Managers shall be available in the meeting room for inspection by the public as required by the Open Meeting Law.
+Stat. § 13D.03 or other law permitting the closing of meetings, at least one copy of any printed materials relating to the agenda items of the meeting prepared or distributed by or at the direction of the governing body or its employees and distributed at the meeting, before the meeting, or available in the meeting room to all members of the Board shall be available in the meeting room for inspection by the public as required by the Open Meeting Law, or in the case of a virtual meeting, shall be available on the District’s website during the virtual meeting.